rafay99-epic/Astro-Portfolio-Blog/src/content/projects/futureInsightApp.md

 ## Getting Started

-Future Insight is designed with an easy setup process, enabling users to quickly access the app’s rich content and begin their journey into the world of future technologies.
+Future Insight is designed with an easy setup process, enabling users to quickly access the app's rich content and begin their journey into the world of future technologies.

 ### Prerequisites